 MSE Foundation Grant Supports Up2Us Sports Coaches at Fort Dupont Ice Arena

-There was only one place Tenaj Guery felt confident growing up: on the ice.
-A native of Washington, D.C., Guery considered Fort Dupont Ice Arena her second home.
+There was only one place Tenaj Gueory felt confident growing up: on the ice.
+A native of Washington, D.C., Gueory considered Fort Dupont Ice Arena her second home.

-As she got older and gained self-confidence, Guery found her passion for coaching, specifically on the ice.
+As she got older and gained self-confidence, Gueory found her passion for coaching, specifically on the ice.